On extensions of partial isometries: Introduction

 \begin{thm} Every compact ultrametric space can be extended to a compact ultraextensive ultrametric space.
 In particular, every compact ultrametric space has a compact ultrametric S-extension. \end{thm}

 The rest of the paper is organized as follows.
 In Section 2 we give some preliminaries of S-extensions, metrics on weighted graphs, and the profinite topology.
 In Section 3 we give the canonical algebraic construction of finite S-extensions in the style of Herwig--Lascar.
 In Section 4 we study finite minimal S-extensions and give a complete characterization of them.
-In Section 5 we study the notion of coherent S-extensions and give several constructions and applications.
+In Section 5 we study the notion of coherent S-extensions and give a complete characterization of coherent S-extensions along with several constructions and applications.
 In Section 6 we study ultraextensive spaces and establish the main results mentioned above.
 In Section 7 we study compact ultrametric spaces and show that they admit compact ultrametric S-extensions.
 In Section 8 we mention some open problems.